COVID-19 information for children and young people

 If your GP prescribes you methotrexate and does the blood tests, your rheumatology team can advise your GP how often blood tests need to be done.

-I have got very stiff in my muscles and joints due to the limited exercise I have had in the lockdown.
+I have got very stiff in my muscles and joints due to the limited exercise I've had recently.
 What can I do to help myself?

 The first thing to do is chat with your rheumatology team in case it’s a flare in your condition.
 However, stiffness can be due to lack of exercise and movement, and some simple physio exercises can help with this.
 Your physio team can help direct you to suitable and specific exercises.
 We have some exercises you can do at home.